ring630/pyaedt_toolkit/README.md

 [How to run python script in spyder](https://github.com/ring630/Material_Characterization/blob/main/docs/HOW_TO_RUN_PYAEDT_IN_SPYDER.md)

-Apart from PyAEDT, there are
+Apart from PyAEDT, please execute below command to install required packages

+$ pip install networkx

 # Introduction